emmajanedrews/base-template/_posts/2018-02-23-what-is-radon-and-could-it-be-in-your-home.md

 ---
 layout: post
 title: What Is Radon and Could It Be in Your Home?
-date: 2018-02-23 18:54:50
+date: 2018-02-23 18:54:00
 tags:
   - Home Seller Tips
 excerpt: 'Why is having your home tested for radon so important?
 Today, let’s find out.'
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Doug+Cary/Videos/2018/February/Wasatch+Front+Real+Estate+Agent-+What+Is+Radon+and+Could+It+Be+in+Your+Home%253F.mp4
 pullquote: >-
-  Radon is the 2nd leading cause of this kind of lung cancer in the United States.
+  Radon is the second leading cause of this kind of lung cancer in the United States.
 enclosure_type: video/mp4
 enclosure_time: